 Drones perform multiple functions and can be used virtually in any industry.
-Between now and 2020, Goldman Sachs forecasts a $100 billion market opportunity for drones as powered by growing demand from the commercial and civil government sectors: $45 billion (infrastructure), $32 billion (agriculture), $13 billion (transport), and $10 billion (security).
+Goldman Sachs forecasts a $100 billion market opportunity for drones as powered by growing demand from the commercial and civil government sectors: $45 billion (infrastructure), $32 billion (agriculture), $13 billion (transport), and $10 billion (security).
 Drone use by builders is rather promising as drones can be introduced at any construction and development stage.

 What can drones do at a construction site?
 Drones can optimize the construction process in various unexpected ways.
 Let’s talk about the following three functions: